richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

       ...
 ```

-Modify the output to return a key value pair mapping for each object {"object.name", "object.id" }
+This led to Modifying the output to return a key value pair mapping for each object ```{"object.name", "object.id" }
 ```teraform
 output "policy_set_definition1" {
   value = { for polset in module.enterprise_scale.azurerm_policy_set_definition["enterprise_scale"] : polset.name => polset.id }
 }
 ```

-Example of the output returned:
+Here is an example of the the output returned:
 ```teraform
 policy_set_definition1 = {
   "Deny-PublicPaaSEndpoints" = "/providers/Microsoft.Management/managementGroups/hexdev/providers/Microsoft.Authorization/policySetDefinitions/Deny-PublicPaaSEndpoints"